ilahyani/ContactManagerAPI/README.md

 # Contact Manager Backend

-This is a backend application for a contact manager built using Node.js, Express, and MongoDB/Mongoose.
+This is a backend application for a contact manager built using Node.js, Express, and MongoDB.
 It provides a RESTful API for managing contacts.

 ## Features